As an Amazon affiliate, I earn from qualifying purchases.

 For Samsung TVs, a universal remote control code is a four-digit number that coincides with a particular GE remote model.
 Codes can vary from one GE remote to the next.

 How can I find out what code list version I need?

 Open the battery compartment of your universal remote and remove the batteries.
 You will find a sticker with the code list version inside.

-Below you will find the codes for each version.
+Below you will find the codes for each remote model.

 📚 Related: GE Remote Codes List (All TVs)

 The great news is that you don’t have to be a programmer to make this device work.
-Now that you know the codes, you can turn an ordinary remote into a universal remote control that will make your life easier.
+Now that you know the codes, you can turn an ordinary remote into a universal remote control to make your life easier.